An Overview of FCRA Registration

 - Main Object of the Association formed;

-- Once the details, as mentioned earlier, are filled in along with the necessary attachments, the submit button is to be selected by the applicant.
+- Once the details are filled in along with the necessary attachments, then submit it.

-- The Executive Committee option has to be selected by the applicant next from the menu bar.
-The necessary details will be filled in the form for Executive Committee.
+- After that, the necessary details will be filled in the application form for Executive Committee.

 - Further, the details of the bank are required to be provided, including the name of the bank, account number, IFSC code, and bank’s address.

 In case the authorities are of the view that the entity registered is not operating as per the prescribed provisions of the law and the FCRA Registration of the entity needs to be cancelled.
-Such cancellation can be made by the authority by giving the notice to the concerned entity.
+The authority can make such a cancellation by giving the notice to the concerned entity.

 The reasons that can be considered while cancelling the FCRA Registration of an entity in India are as follows:

-- The NGO fails to comply with the prescribed provisions of the Foreign Contribution Regulation Act, 2010;
+- The NGO fails to comply with the prescribed provisions of the Foreign Contribution Regulation Act;

 - The entity failed to submit the annual return within the prescribed due date;